abhi03ruchi/Google-AI-Hackathon/README.md

 <h3> Salient Features </h3>
 <ul>
- <li>Our website offers a range of resources and tools that you can use to create your own wellness plan and track your progress. </li>
+     <li> Harnesses the power of Lumina AI Bot for personalized mental health support and guidance. </li>
-   <li> You can set goals, monitor your habits, and celebrate your achievements for this We have made three crew extensions that is one is is to motivate the individuals the other  provides you with a daily dose of humor and joy. </li>
+     <li> Seamlessly translate content with Google Translate to cater to both indian and global audience.  </li>
-   <li> And one Chrome extensions provides an personalized alarm and message to start your day on a positive note.</li>
+ <li>Our website offers a range of resources and tools for wellness. </li>
     <li> Responsive web app and user friendly interface.</li>
 </ul>